chr0n06/PirateDice/README.md

 - [x] Implementing rolling dices
 - [x] Implementing the switch card
 - [x] Implementing the Death
+- [x] Implementing the lost tempPts when player obtain three Deaths
 - [ ] Implementing the beat the death

 #### Cards

 -End Turn effect-
 - [x] Implementing the BL for : PirateCard
 - [x] Implementing the BL for : GoldenPiece